Hand, Shoulder and Elbow Care

 - Upper extremity occlusive disease

 Our orthopedists work closely with Wake Forest vascular surgeons.
-Learn more about the Wake Forest Vascular Center.
+Learn more about the Wake Forest Heart and Vascular Center.

 Wake Forest Microangiology Lab: Advanced Diagnostics for Vascular Disease